pwa-builder/CloudAPK/Asset-links.md

 # Removing the Browser Address Bar

-If you're seeing a browser address bar in your PWA Android app, it means your digital asset links are missing, inaccessible, or incorrect.
+If you're seeing a browser address bar in your PWA Android app, it means you need to update your digital asset links.

-This document shows how to debug and fix this issue.
+This document shows how fix this issue so the browser address bar won't show up.

 ## Make sure assetlinks.json is valid and accessible